BV-structures on the homology of the framed long knot space: BV-structure on the Hochschild homology

 \section{BV-structure on the Hochschild homology}

-This section can be read independently of the previous one.
-In this section we define a BV-algebra structure on {\em Hochschild homology} $HH_*(\calO )$ associated with a {\em cyclic multiplicative operad $\calO$} (in the category of {\em graded} modules).
+This section is independent of the previous one.
+In this section we define a BV-algebra structure on the {\em Hochschild homology} $HH_*(\calO )$ associated with a {\em cyclic multiplicative operad $\calO$} in the category of {\em graded} modules.

 One motivation is as follows.
-The space $\EC{n-1}{1}$ is weakly equivalent to the homotopy totalization of an operad which is weakly equivalent to the framed little $n$-disks operad $f\calC_n$ \cite{Salvatore06}.
-There is a spectral sequence \cite{Bousfield87} converging to the homology of a homotopy totalization of a multiplicative operad over spaces ($f\calC$ is equivalent to one of such operads).
-For $\EC{n-1}{1}$, the $E^2$-term of the spectral sequence is the Hochschild homology associated with the operad $H_*(f\calC )$.
-In general, for any multiplicative operad $\calO$ over modules, $HH_*(\calO )$ admits a Poisson algebra structure \cite{Tourtchine05}, which is proved in Salvatore's draft to coincide with that described in \cite{Budney03}.
-Moreover if $\calO$ is a cyclic operad (over {\em ungraded} modules), then $HH_*(\calO )$ admits a BV-algebra structure \cite{Tradler02, Menichi04}.
-In our case, $f\calC$ is equivalent to a cyclic operad (of ``conformal $n$-balls'') \cite{Budney08}, and it turns out that $H_*(f\calC )$ is a cyclic multiplicative operad (over {\em graded} modules).
-So it is natural to ask whether $HH_*(\calO )$ admits a suitable BV-algebra structure when $\calO$ is a cyclic operad over {\em graded} modules.
-Note that our BV-structure would be derived from Salvatore's action on the homotopy totalization.
+When $n\ge 4$, the space $\EC{n-1}{1}$ is weakly equivalent to the homotopy totalization of an operad $fK_n$, called the \emph{framed Kontsevich operad}, which is weakly equivalent to the framed little $n$-disks operad $f\calC_n$ \cite{Salvatore06}.
+There is a spectral sequence \cite{Bousfield87} converging to the homology of the homotopy totalization of a topological multiplicative operad ($fK_n$ is one of such operads), and its $E^2$-term is the Hochschild homology associated with the homology of the operad.
+In general, for any multiplicative operad $\calO$ of modules, its Hochschild homology $HH_*(\calO )$ admits a Poisson algebra structure \cite{Tourtchine05}, and if moreover $\calO$ is a cyclic operad over {\em non-graded} modules, then $HH_*(\calO )$ admits a BV-algebra structure \cite{Tradler02, Menichi04}.
+For $\EC{n-1}{1}$, the operad $\calO=H_*(f\calC_n)$ is a multiplicative operad of graded modules, and the Poisson structure on $HH_*(\calO)$ is proved in Salvatore's draft to coincide with that described in \cite{Budney03}.
+Moreover, $f\calC_n$ is equivalent to a cyclic operad (of ``conformal $n$-balls'') \cite{Budney08}, and it turns out that $H_*(f\calC_n)$ is a cyclic multiplicative operad of {\em graded} modules.
+So it is natural to ask whether $HH_*(\calO )$ admits a suitable BV-algebra structure when $\calO$ is a cyclic operad of {\em graded} modules, in such a way that it coincides with that discussed in \S\ref{s:BV} in the case of embedding spaces.
+Our construction is a direct analogue to the non-graded cases.

-As for the operads, we follow the convention of \cite{McClureSmith04}.
+As for operads, we follow the convention of \cite{McClureSmith04}.